 An Isle of Staffa tour had been on my bucket list for ages, and my recent weekend trip to Mull was the perfect occasion to finally visit!

-Many local boats also offer shorter trips to local seal colonies that allow you to leave the town for a relaxed afternoon or morning at sea.
+There are several local boats at Oban Harbour that offer short boat trips to local seal colonies.
 Walk up and down the harbour and the Esplanade to compare offers and find the right boat for you.

 12) Hiking on the Isle of Kerrera